jn-programutveckling/project-model/model/project-plan.md

 # Delivery or integration

 Describe how the end product should be delivered or integrated into a target environment.
 Where the product should be made available, at which price etc.

+Also describe how any intermediary deliveries will be handled in this regard.
+Software is rarely really finished, so it's fair to say that all but abandonware is in an intermediary stage.

 # SWOT analysis